dmaulikr/Secret-Calculator-Vault/README.md

   -Dot Connection lock

-  -4 digit lock
+  -4 digit lock [COMPLETED]

-  -Any length lock
+  -Any length lock [COMPLETED]

 2. Capability to store more types of your information such as files

-3. Add a "Settings" tab
+3. Add a "Settings" tab [COMPLETED]

-  -Ability to change password
+  -Ability to change password [COMPLETED]

-  -Ability to change type of lock
+  -Ability to change type of lock [COMPLETED]

 4. Photos tab will allow to add more than one photo.

 5. Performance and memory management

-I would absolutely love feedback.
+I love feedback.